clwelch03/NS-landau-quantization/README.md

 * the density (using the IUFSU* equation of state)
 * and the number of available Landau levels (proton spin up, proton spin down, and electron),

-and `CrossSection.cross_section(channel, n_B, Y_e, k_nu, cos_θnu, B, T)`, which returns the cross-section of neutrino capture onto nucleons.
+and `CrossSection.cross_section(channel, n_B, Y_e, k_nu, cos_theta_nu, B, T)`, which returns the cross-section of neutrino capture onto nucleons.
 (Both of these functions also have optional keyword arguments.)

 ## Cite this work